Micro-CT

 - Contact Cathrin Pfaff & Jürgen Kriwet to discuss your project and costs if necessary.

-Das Rasterelektronenmikroskop des Typs Inspect S wird vom Institut für Paläontologie in Zusammenarbeit mit den erdwissenschaftlichen Subeinheiten der FGGA betrieben.
+Das Rasterelektronenmikroskop des Typs TESCAN Vega 4 GMU wird vom Institut für Paläontologie in Zusammenarbeit mit den erdwissenschaftlichen Subeinheiten der FGGA betrieben.

-Die Einrichtung für Rasterelektronenmikroskopie und Ionenstrahlanwendungen umfasst ein konventionelles Wolframfilament-Rasterelektronenmikroskop (FEI Inspect S-50) und ein Feldemissions-Rasterelektronenmikroskop mit fokussiertem Ionenstrahl (FEI Quanta 3D FEG).
-Die REM-Einrichtungen werden von den erdwissenschaftlichen Subeinheiten der Fakultät für Geowissenschaften, Geographie und Astronomie und dem Zentrum für Mikrobiologie und Umweltsystemwissenschaft gemeinsam genutzt.
+Die Einrichtung für Rasterelektronenmikroskopie und Ionenstrahlanwendungen umfasst ein konventionelles Wolframfilament-Rasterelektronenmikroskop (TESCAN Vega 4 GMU) und ein Feldemissions-Rasterelektronenmikroskop mit fokussiertem Ionenstrahl (FEI Quanta 3D FEG).
+Die REM-Einrichtungen werden von den erdwissenschaftlichen Subeinheiten der Fakultät für Geowissenschaften, Geographie und Astronomie gemeinsam genutzt.

-Ansprechperson für weitere Informationen zu dem FEI Inspect S Instrument:
+Ansprechperson für weitere Informationen zu dem TESCAN Vega 4 GMU:

 Nutzungsordnung SEM-Labor